 403(b) Employer-Sponsored Retirement Plan

-If your plan is to invest for the long term, an employer-sponsored retirement plan may suit you.
+If your plan is to invest for the long term, then an employer-sponsored retirement plan may be one of the best tax-free investments you could make.
 Pre-tax contributions will be deducted from your income, thereby lowering your adjusted gross income.
 Additionally, your employer may match your contributions and offer profit-sharing plans.
 The earnings from this are tax-exempt and may be withdrawn after retirement.
 However, there are limits on contribution amounts and penalties if you withdraw too early.

-There is a myriad of investments that are available to you, and making the decision can be overwhelming.
+There are a myriad of tax-free investment options that are available to you, and making the decision can be overwhelming.
 Why not leave it to the professionals instead?
 Consult with us today to protect your income and maximize your growth!